-For each of Questions 1 to 8, select one entry for each blank from the corresponding column of choices.
-Fill all blanks in the way that best completes the text.
+For each of Ouestions 1 to 8, select one entry for each blank from the corresponding column of choices.
+Fill

+blanks in the way that best completes the text. ten blank from the corresponding column of enoices.
+Fr

-- 1. Many find it strange that her writing is thought to be tortuous; her recent essays, although longer than most of her earlier essays, are extremely .
+1. Many find it strange that her writing is thought to be tortuous; her recent essays, although longer than most of her earlier essays, are extremely 3.
+The author presents the life of Zane Grey with unusual in a biographer: he is not even convinced that Grey was a good writer.

-- (A) painstaking
+(A) painstaking (A) a zeal

-- B tedious
+® tedious ® a deftness

-- © insightful
+© insightful © a detachment

-- Sophisticated

-- € clear
+sophisticated an eloquence

+© clear © an imaginativeness

-- 2. Most spacecraft are still at little risk of collision with space debris during their operational lifetimes, but given the numbers of new satellites launched each year, the orbital environment in the future is likely to be less .
+2. Most spacecraft are still at little risk of collision with space debris during their operational lifetimes, but given the numbers of new satellites launched each year, the orbital environment in the future is likely to be less

-- A crowded
+(A) crowded

-B invulnerable
+® invulnerable

-C protected
+© protected

-D polluted
+polluted

-E benign
+© benign

-- 3. The author presents the life of Zane Grey with unusual in a biographer: he is not even convinced that Grey was a good writer.

-- A zeal

-a deftness

-a detachment

-- D an eloquence

-- (E) an imaginativeness

 4. The unironic representation of objects from everyday life is (i) serious American art of the twentieth century: "high" artists ceded the straightforward depiction of the (ii) to illustrators, advertisers, and packaging designers.

+Blank (i) Blank (ii)

+missing from D beautiful

+® valued in E commonplace

+© crucial to F complex

-5. A newly published, laudatory biography of George Bernard Shaw fails, like others before it, to capture the essence of his personality: the more he is (i) , the more his true self seems to (ii) .
+like others before it, to capture the is (i), the more his true Blank (i)

+(A) discussed (D) disappear

+® disparaged E emerge

+© disregarded F coalesce

-Although he has long had a reputation for (i) , his behavior toward his coworkers has always been (ii) , suggesting he may not be as insolent as people generally think.
+6. 6.
+Although he has long had a reputation for (i), his beh toward his coworkers has always been (ii), suggesting not be as insolent as people generally think.
+Blank (i) Blank (ii)

+(A) inscrutability D brazen

+® venality E courteous

+F predictable

+© impudence

 7. There is nothing that (i) scientists more than having an old problem in their field solved by someone from outside.
-If you doubt this (ii) , just think about the (iii) reaction of paleontologists to the hypothesis of Luis Alvarez-a physicist-and Walter Alvarez-a geologist-that the extinction of the dinosaurs was caused by the impact of a large meteor on the surface of the planet.
+If you doubt this (ii), just think about the (iii) reaction of paleontologists to the hypothesis of Luis Alvarez-a physicist-and Walter Alvarez-a geologist-that the extinction of the dinosaurs was caused by the impact of a large meteor on the surface of the planet.

-8. If one could don magic spectacles-with lenses that make the murky depths of the ocean become transparent-and look back several centuries to an age before widespread abuse of the oceans began, even the most (i) observer would quickly discover that fish were formerly much more abundant.
-Likewise, many now-depleted species of marine mammals would appear (ii) .
-But without such special glasses, the differences between past and present oceans are indeed hard to (iii) .

 Blank (i) Blank (ii) Blank (iii)

+(A) amazes © exposition © contemptuous

+® pleases © objurgation (H) indifferent

+© nettles © observation 1 insincere

+8. If one could don magic spectacles-with lenses that make the murky depths of the ocean become transparent-and look back several centuries to an age before widespread abuse of the oceans began, even most (i) observer would quickly discover that fish were formerly much more abundant.
+Likewis many now-depleted species of marine mammals would appear (ii) But without such special glass the differences between past and present oceans are indeed hard to (iii)

+Blank (i) Blank (ii) Blank (iii) Blank (iii)

-(A) casual (D) threatened © ignore
+(A) casual 1 threatened © ignore

-prescient © plentiful (+) discern
+® prescient © plentiful (H) discern

-© clearheaded 🕞 unfamiliar 1 dismiss
+© clearheaded © unfamiliar 1 dismiss